csaf-sbom/kotlin-csaf/README.md

 ### Updating the CWE List

 We use the canonical source of CWEs from https://cwe.mitre.org/data/downloads.html and store a minified version of it in the [cwe.json](./csaf-validation/src/main/resources/cwe.json) file.
-This file needs to be updated, whenever a new version of the CWE database comes out.
+This file needs to be updated whenever a new version of the CWE database comes out.
 There is a special gradle task to do so:

 ```bash
 ./gradlew createJWEJson